Update in progress March 2018

 Edgewater Resort & Spa, Island Night

 They might not have the Harley badge but motorised two wheels are the preferred ride for plenty of locals and visitors.
 The coastal road is in good condition, the only danger may be a wandering bird or animal.
-Note: New helmet laws came into effect in October 2016 - see Safe Travel (official advice from NZ government).
-Also see Cook Islands Police for new fees introduced in November 2016.
+Note: New helmet and licensing laws - if you don't have a motorcycle licence you'll need to get one to hire a scooter - see Please Read information via Adventure Cook Islands.

-A few scooter hire options: Polynesian Rental Cars (6 locations), Tipani Rentals (opposite Edgewater Resort), Island Car & Bike Hire (3 locations), and Rarotonga Rentals.
+A few scooter hire options: Polynesian Rental Cars (6 locations), Tipani Rentals (opposite Edgewater Resort), and Island Car & Bike Hire (3 locations).
 Harley Davidson island tours were once offered, but not longer, might be an opportunity there for a Harley rider who could get used to island life.
+Note: Check your insurance to make sure you're covered to ride a scooter.

 Visit the Punanga Nui market on Saturday, and road side stalls for good value produce.
 You can also take food from home, as long as it's not fresh, declare it at Customs on arrival.